 An electrical burning smell could also mean your furnace motor is overheated or the heat exchanger is cracked.
 The heat exchanger safely gets rid of carbon monoxide that’s naturally created during the combustion process.

 If it cracks, carbon monoxide can seep into your house.
-This invisible gas is fatal in large doses.
+This invisible gas is fatal in heavy concentrations.
 So, it’s important to have an HVAC professional do annual furnace maintenance and have working carbon monoxide detectors.

 - Soot on or inside the furnace

 - Chemical smell from furnace, such as formaldehyde